What do I do?

 • Screenshots and photos to effectively support your analysis

-For each example, you have a hard limit of maximum 250 words.
+For each issue you identify, you have a hard limit of maximum 250 words.
 But you may use as many screenshots and photos as you want.
 One-sentence captions are allowed for each visual material, and they are not counted toward the word limit.

 Grading